-We assume that generations are completely synchronized, the generation of N individuals at some time t give rise to the next generation of N individuals at time t + 1.

-Each individual at time t+1 has its single parent chosen uniformly at random from the previous generation, a significant assumption given geography, ethnicity, etc. To reconcile this (with respect to the assertion of a single Mitochondrial Eve), we need to understand the extent to which individual communities can be isolated.
-But the timing for when common ancestry would have taken place is not impacted by this assumption.
+- Assume that generations are completely synchronized: - ► the generation of N individuals at time t give rise to the next generation of N individuals at time t + 1. - Each individual at time t+1 has its "single parent" chosen uniformly at random from the previous generation - A significant assumption given geography, ethnicity, etc... - To reconcile this (with respect to the assertion of a single Mitochondrial Eve), we need to understand the extent to which individual communities can be isolated - ★ Ultimately, the timing for when common ancestry would have taken place is not impacted by this assumption